pypa/pipx/templates/index.md

 pipx makes running the latest version of a program in a temporary environment as easy as

 ```
-pipx run BINARY [ARGS...]
+pipx run APP [ARGS...]
 ```

-This will install the package in an isolated, temporary directory and invoke the binary.
+This will install the package in an isolated, temporary directory and invoke the app.
 Try it!

 ```
 pipx run pycowsay moo
 ```

-Notice that you **don't need to execute any install commands to run the binary**.
+Notice that you **don't need to execute any install commands to run the app**.

-Re-running the same binary is quick because pipx caches Virtual Environments on a per-binary basis.
+Re-running the same app is quick because pipx caches Virtual Environments on a per-app basis.
 These caches last two days.

+I find this handy when I want to quickly see the help text of an application, or when I occasionally run an app but don't necessarily want it hanging around on my system.
+A nice side benefit is that you don't have to remember to upgrade it since `pipx run` will automatically run a recent version for you.

 You can run .py files directly, too.